Judge lets key parts of Alabama immigration law stand

 She also refused to block a provision requiring public schools to determine, by reviewing birth certificates or sworn affidavits, the legal residency status of students upon enrollment.

-But the ruling temporarily prevents the state from making it a crime to knowingly transport or harbor an illegal immigrant.
+But the judge temporarily prevented the state from making it a crime to knowingly transport or harbor an illegal immigrant.
+Pending a final decision by the court, Alabama also cannot prohibit illegal immigrants from attending its public colleges.

 President Barack Obama's administration, church leaders and civil rights and immigrant advocacy groups filed lawsuits seeking to block the measure, saying it violated the U.S. Constitution and would turn into criminals Alabama residents who interact with those in the country illegally.

-The law's supporters argue the federal government's failure to crack down on illegal immigration forced the state to take action to protect its borders and jobs.
+The law's supporters argue the federal government's failure to curb illegal immigration forced the state to take action to protect its borders and jobs.

 Federal judges have previously blocked key parts of other immigration laws passed in Georgia, Arizona, Utah and Indiana.

-Supporters of the Alabama law were pleased that Blackburn allowed what they viewed as its most significant sections to take effect.
+Supporters of the Alabama law, which passed both chambers of the Republican-led legislature by large margins earlier this year, were pleased that Blackburn allowed what they viewed as its most significant sections to take effect.

+The judge's previous injunction delaying implementation of the entire law while she sorted through the legal challenges expires on Thursday.

 "Today's ruling is nothing short of a great victory for the state of Alabama and for those who support the rule of law," said House Majority Leader Micky Hammon, a Republican who sponsored the immigration legislation.